The Story of CO2 Is the Story of Everything Titelbild

 Bei Abschluss deiner Bestellung erklärst du dich mit unseren AGB einverstanden.
 Bitte lese auch unsere Datenschutzerklärung und unsere Erklärungen zu Cookies und zu Internetwerbung.

-Carbon dioxide: this seemingly simple and ubiquitous substance is fundamental to how our planet works.
-All life is made from CO2, and its behavior on this planet has kept Earth bizarrely habitable for hundreds of millions of years.
-In its workings lie both the splendor of our world and the potential for life’s destruction.
-In short, it is the most important substance in history.
-But why is CO2 as essential to life on Earth as it is capable of destroying it?
+Every year, we are dangerously warping the climate by putting gigantic amounts of carbon dioxide into the air.
+But CO2 isn’t merely the by-product of burning fossil fuels—it is also fundamental to how our planet works.
+All life is ultimately made from CO2, and it has kept Earth bizarrely habitable for hundreds of millions of years.
+In short, it is the most important substance on Earth.
+But how is it that CO2 is as essential to life on Earth as it is capable of destroying it?

 ©2023 Peter Brannen (P)2023 HarperCollins Publishers